 - Shot from slightly above the eye level – this slims the face; selfie experts will tell you.
 This allows shadows to slim the chin and jaw line.
 Not too high above but just slightly higher to give a more “polished” look.

 - Capture candid shots, no posing – Stop boring all “cheese” fake smiley photos please and go for candid ones, people looking at each other, having a laugh, enjoying food (that’s a tricky one to get with their mouths chewing).
-Point is go for moments not for studio style poses, my favorite is when children are caught in a stare or a thought process, adorable and always inspiring.
+Point is go for moments not for studio style poses, my favourite is when children are caught in a stare or a thought process, adorable and always inspiring.

 - Blur the background – add drama by blurring the background and focusing on your subject, but do this in combination with some of the above (i.e. candid moment or asymmetry) otherwise it will highlight the fake-ness of a symmetrical pose all that much more.